What Is Air-Entrained Concrete?

-In the freezing process, the water is expanding and creates enough pressure for rupture in the concrete.
+In the freezing process, the water expands and creates enough pressure for a rupture in the concrete.
 Air bubbles work in the concrete as reservoirs to protect the concrete from the expansion water and protect the damage to concrete.

 3. De-icers Resistance

-Air entrained concrete is mostly used where concrete is in contact with de-icing chemicals because entrained air prevents scaling caused by de-icing chemical use for snow and ice removal.
+Air-entrained concrete is mostly used where concrete is in contact with de-icing chemicals because entrained air prevents scaling caused by de-icing chemicals use for snow and ice removal.